 2015 CERP Report to Congress Available - March 30, 2016

-Over the past five years, collaborative restoration efforts between federal and state agencies has resulted in a period of unprecedented progress towards restoring America’s Everglades.
-New construction starts, project completions, accelerated planning efforts, new investments in water quality and the passage of key congressional legislation are a few of the highlights of the 2010-2015 reporting period.
+From 2010 to 2015, collaborative restoration efforts between federal and state agencies resulted in a period of unprecedented progress toward restoring America’s Everglades.
+New construction starts, project completions, accelerated planning efforts, new investments in water quality, and the passage of key congressional legislation are a few of the highlights of the 2010-2015 reporting period.

 Draft 2015 CERP Report to Congress Available for Review - Oct.
 21, 2015